-Opportun ity driver Descriptio n Potential impact Timefra me Direct/Indi rect Likeliho od Magnitu de of impact Estimate d financial implicati ons Managem ent method Cost of managem ent General environme ntal regulations , including planning Increasing and changing environment al regulation has resulted in customers looking at ways to minimise their environment al impacts.
-This has led to the following initiatives by AECI Group companies: 1.
-Ecologika focuses on specialty products New products/busi ness services 1 to 3 years Direct Very likely Medium- high The focus on 'Green Products' will result in increased sales and is likely to contribute between 2% and 5% of the Group's profits in the next three years, estimated at between R34m and R85m based on AECI has placed a high priority on green chemistry to encourage the design of products and processes that minimise the use and/or generation of hazardous substances.
-This focus is supported by ongoing The investment in Research and Developme nt is estimated to be 2% of revenue.
+Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management General environmental regulations, including planning Increasing and changing environmental regulation has resulted in customers looking at ways to minimise their environmental impacts.
+This New products/business services 1 to 3 years Direct Very likely Medium- high The focus on 'Green Products' will result in increased sales and is likely to contribute between 2% and 5% of AECI has placed a high priority on green chemistry to encourage the design of products and processes that minimise The investment in Research and Development is estimated to be 2% of revenue.